 3. Decide on the Food – What goes hand in hand with a good movie night party?
 Popcorn, candy and soda.
 We had an air popper, as well as microwave popcorn and some flavorings to go on top.
 We also did bowls of candy, red vines and soda.
 You could also do nachos or hot dogs, basically anything that is served at the movie theater.
 Since we were on a tight budget and time line, we went with the easiest food possible.

 4. Send Out the Invites – Since it was last minute and it was teens, I sent out a few text invites and told my kids to do the same.
 A few other good ways to get the invitation out is through Facebook or actually picking up the phone and calling.
 Crazy, I know.
-I like texting because I could send out a massive invite.
-Once and I was done.
+I like texting because I could send out a massive invite all at once.

 Be sure to include what movie you’re seeing, your address, the time for the party and if you want them to bring anything.
 Since we were having popcorn and candy, we made it a BYOB party.
 (Bring Your Own Bowl) 🙂

 5. Set up the Table – This is the fun part.
 I didn’t go all out because like I said, this was last minute.
 I used what I had as far as containers went.
 Some large plastic tubs for the popcorn, glass bowls for the candy, Coca-Cola glasses for the Red Vines, ice chest for the sodas and we were good to go.

 I wanted to add something a little fun, so I found some printable labels and attached them to red construction paper.
 (Actually my daughter and her friend did.
 Thank you girls!)

 6. Arrange the Seating – When it comes to a movie night party, all you need are some large pillows and blankets.
 Who wants to sit in a chair to watch a movie?
 No one.
 Our living room furniture, plus some blankets and pillows were all we needed.